- College of Arts & Sciences

 In addition, where appropriate, one or more of the following elements shall be provided to the subject:

 - A statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) which are currently unforeseeable.

 - Anticipated circumstances under which the subject’s participation may be terminated by the investigator without regard to the subject’s consent.

 - Any additional costs to the subject that may result form participation in the research.

 - The consequences of a subject’s decision to withdraw from the research and procedures for orderly termination of participation by the subject.

 - A statement that significant new findings developed during the course of the research which may relate to the subject’s willingness to continue participation will be provided to the subject.

 - The approximate number of subjects involved in the study.

 All information gathered in the course of a study must be kept confidential through coding or other means.
 Participants should be assured that their individual results will not be identified or used for any purpose other than that stated in the research proposal.
 If the information collected is potentially legally incriminating or publicly damaging, the researcher must ensure that participants' responses cannot be traced to their identities.
 It should go without saying that this Board is likewise bound to protect the privacy of the investigators whose proposals we evaluate.

 Participants must be fully debriefed (informed and their well-being ensured) after the completion of the research procedures.
-If the design necessitated deception or incomplete information, participants must be told the actual purpose of the study and the reason for the deception or omission.
+If the design necessitated deception or incomplete information, participants must be told the actual purpose of the study, the reason for the deception or omission, and be provided an opportunity to withdraw their data from the study if the subject so chooses.
 If giving complete information seems at odds with ensuring the participant's well-being, the researcher must explain and justify the chosen course of action in the proposal.
-If the subject's state or mood was changed during the course of the study, these effects must be removed.